Jaishree97/90DaysOfDevOps/2026/day-13/day-13-lvm.md

 ## Commands Used

-- `lsblk` - List block devices and mount points
+- `lsblk` - List block devices and their mount points
-- `df -h` - Display filesystem usage
+- `df -h` - Show filesystem disk usage in human-readable format
-- `pvcreate` - Initialize disks as Physical Volumes
+- `pvcreate /dev/nvme1n1 /dev/nvme2n1 /dev/nvme3n1` - Initialize disks as Physical Volumes (PV)
-- `pvs` - Display Physical Volumes
+- `pvs` - List all Physical Volumes
-- `pvdisplay` - Show detailed Physical Volume information
+- `pvdisplay` - Display detailed Physical Volume information
-- `vgcreate` - Create a Volume Group
+- `vgcreate devops-vg /dev/nvme1n1 /dev/nvme2n1` - Create a Volume Group from PVs
-- `vgs` - Display Volume Groups
+- `vgs` - List all Volume Groups
-- `vgdisplay` - Show detailed Volume Group information
+- `vgdisplay` - Display detailed Volume Group information
-- `lvcreate` - Create a Logical Volume
+- `lvcreate -L 10G -n tws-lv devops-vg` - Create a 10 GB Logical Volume
-- `lvs` - Display Logical Volumes
+- `lvs` - List all Logical Volumes
-- `lvdisplay` - Show detailed Logical Volume information
+- `lvdisplay` - Display detailed Logical Volume information
-- `mkfs.ext4` - Create ext4 filesystem
+- `mkfs.ext4 /dev/devops-vg/tws-lv` - Create ext4 filesystem on the Logical Volume
-- `mount` - Mount filesystem
+- `mount /dev/devops-vg/tws-lv /mnt/tws-vg-mount` - Mount the Logical Volume
+- `umount /mnt/tws-vg-mount` - Unmount the Logical Volume
-- `lvextend` - Extend Logical Volume size
+- `lvextend -L +5G /dev/devops-vg/tws-lv` - Extend Logical Volume by 5 GB
-- `resize2fs` - Resize ext filesystem
+- `resize2fs /dev/devops-vg/tws-lv` - Resize the filesystem after extending the LV
+- `mkfs -t ext4 /dev/nvme3n1` - Create ext4 filesystem on a standalone disk
+- `mount /dev/nvme3n1 /mnt/tws-disk-mount` - Mount the standalone disk

 ---

 ## What I Learned

-- Understood the LVM hierarchy: Physical Volume (PV) → Volume Group (VG) → Logical Volume (LV).
+- Learned the LVM storage hierarchy: Physical Volume (PV) → Volume Group (VG) → Logical Volume (LV).
+- Learned how to convert raw disks into Physical Volumes using `pvcreate`.
+- Learned how to combine multiple Physical Volumes into a single Volume Group using `vgcreate`.
-- Learned how to create and manage Physical Volumes, Volume Groups, and Logical Volumes.
+- Learned how to create and manage Logical Volumes using `lvcreate`.
-- Learned how to format and mount storage volumes in Linux.
+- Learned how to format and mount Logical Volumes using the ext4 filesystem.
-- Learned how to extend a Logical Volume dynamically without recreating storage.
+- Learned the difference between mounting a Logical Volume and mounting a disk directly.
+- Learned how to verify storage configuration using `pvs`, `vgs`, `lvs`, and `lsblk`.
-- Learned how to inspect detailed LVM metadata using `pvdisplay`, `vgdisplay`, and `lvdisplay`.
+- Learned how to inspect detailed LVM information using `pvdisplay`, `vgdisplay`, and `lvdisplay`.
-- Learned the difference between using LVM-managed storage and mounting a disk directly.
+- Learned how to safely unmount storage using `umount`.
+- Learned how to extend a Logical Volume dynamically using `lvextend` and resize the filesystem using `resize2fs`.
 ---